 We use Java Swing components.
 It’s possible to use others, but SQL Developer uses mostly Swing components as well.
 Hence, we decided to go this way as long as there is no pressing reason to change that.

 The representation of the window title depends on the window position.
-Within a tabbed pane on the leftmost docking area it looks like this (in this area we would like to present titles as compact as possible, hence small font and no icon) :
+Within a tabbed pane on the leftmost docking area, it looks like this (in this area we would like to present titles as compactly as possible, hence small font and no icon) :

-Within the SQL Developer framework (which is based on JDeveloper) there are certain standards in place that are responsible for the final representation.
+Within the SQL Developer framework (which is based on JDeveloper) certain standards in place are responsible for the final representation.

 The components on the toolbar from left to right have the following meaning: